Writing Prize 2020: The Anatomy of an Oyster Theatre

 In the beginning, there was only a shell.
 An empty shell.
 But we could already sense the contours of its elliptical shape, its multilayered protective envelope, stratified, laminated, like the bark of a tree (a).
 Slowly, the outer flaps of the carapace would move away from each other, vertically sweeping the space around as if to swallow a bit of it (b).
 At some point, a pair of tangential planes appeared, framing some kind of aperture facing the dilated hinge which formed the backdrop (c).
 Within the breadth provided in between the overlaid oval hoops as they were stretching themselves out, a series of vertical divisions arrayed, drawing endless sequences of adjoining cells (d).

-His architecture studio was located at 264 Square St-Louis Street in Montreal, where his ideas and beliefs still rest on paper sheets and hard drives, on the walls and shelves, in memento boxes and drawers.
-This studio was an extension of his home, just as work was an extension of his life.
-He would come down at night to work, when the last friend was gone, and would go back up to sleep in the middle of the day if he felt like it.
+His architecture studio was located at 264 rue du Carré St-Louis in Montreal, where his ideas and beliefs still rest on paper sheets and hard drives, on the walls and shelves, in memento boxes and drawers.
+This studio was an extension of his home, just like his work was an extension of his life.
+He would come down at night to work and would go back up to sleep in the middle of the day if he felt like it.
 He lived there alone for the biggest part of his life.
 The inner space was prude and discreet, reminiscent of the modesty and clemency embodied by an oyster-like domesticity.
 He liked solitude, and the silence of the tiny inner courtyard enclosed between the back of the house and the volume occupied by his atelier, a former stable.
 Quite an astonishing silence, for that matter; a quiet plot of land caught in the midst of a hectic city centre.
 But he also liked this urban frenzy teeming with restless souls.
-So sometimes he would host big, festive dinners in the studio.
-Just like an artist.
-Sometimes, it almost seems like everything remained untouched, as if he had never left the place.
-Models and archives of built and unbuilt projects remain alive in this encapsulated receptacle.
+And sometimes he would host big, festive dinners in the studio.
+Today, it almost seems like everything remained untouched as if he had never left the place.
+Models and archives of built and unbuilt projects remain alive in this space-time capsule.

 Luc Laporte had named his 1200 seat amphitheatre project Théâtre de l’huître (‘The Oyster Theatre’).
-To him, the oyster embodied a protective and protected arena, a safe space, an almost unassailable entity, an autonomous and highly independent character.
-But his client thought it sounded rebarbative for what he intended it to be: more than just a spectacle venue, it was envisioned as a place destined to become a landmark, a sign of recognition in the city.
+To him, the oyster embodied a protective arena, a safe space, an almost unassailable entity, an autonomous and independent character.
+But his clients thought the name was not convenient for what they intended it to be: more than just a spectacle venue, it was envisioned as a place destined to become a landmark, a sign of recognition in the city.
 The project was indeed meant to be directly connected to the street through an impressive lobby space outspread along an axis that led to the auditorium volume.
 In fact, it was much more than a lobby.
 It would be open all day, even if no shows were scheduled: it would be a welcoming café where people could have a bite, as well as a bar where they could discuss business or gather with friends.
 The lobby played the role of a lively hyphen between the world of spectacle and the daily flow of passersby.
-It was meant to pull the theatre culture out from its microcosm to make it a part of the urban pace and space.
+It was meant to pull theatre culture out from its microcosm to make it a part of the urban pace and space.
 Hence the will to merge the outside and the inside through spatial ramifications, connecting volumes.
 The conceptual party had less to do with the closeness of an oyster and more with the outgrowths of a starfish.

-Thereby, in its most achieved tridimensional expression (image 3), L’Étoile obviously epitomizes every element featured in the oyster sketch: the vastness, tallness of the central space, enhanced by the stacked galleries and boxes and, at the same time, the self-contained and cozy atmosphere generated by the natural encounter of the U-shaped volume and stage shaft.
-Although less poetic, more static, this much detailed graphic rendition materializes the architectural language held in latency within the oyster.
+Thereby, in its most achieved tridimensional expression, L’Étoile obviously epitomizes every element featured in the oyster sketch: the vastness, tallness of the central space, enhanced by the stacked galleries and boxes and, at the same time, the self-contained and cozy atmosphere generated by the natural encounter of the U-shaped volume and stage shaft.
+Although less poetic, more static, this much detailed axonometric rendition materializes the architectural language held in latency within the oyster.